tz_canada, an efele.net/tz map

 Construction of the shapefile

-The zip of the ingredients contains a set of source shapefiles and a script to build the final map from them.
+The ingredients (zip, sha1) contain a set of source shapefiles and a script to build the final map from them.

 We have a separate shapefile for each province.
 In each shapefile, we capture the timezone boundaries internal to the province.
 The idea is that those shapefiles can be combined with various base shapefiles providing the provincial boundaries.
 (The particular problem we want to solve is that Canada has many islands, and we prefer to not have to worry about those and the provinces they are in when dealing with timezones).